Alaska Railroad 557: Preservation

 The Alaska Railroad formed a non-profit organization called the Engine 557 Restoration Company, which would be dedicated to rebuilding the locomotive with volunteer labor while raising funds.
 The cost to rebuild No. 557 was initially estimated to reach $600,000-$700,000.
 (Subsequent inspection revealed that this cost was significantly underestimated).
 As of 2024, restoration work on No. 557 is still underway; boiler work has been completed and a formal hydrostatic test has been performed under the oversight of a Federal Railroad Administration inspector, a U.S. Army tender was acquired from the nearby Museum of Alaska Transportation for use behind No. 557 and has been fully restored, the frame and running gear have been reworked, and the cab has been refurbished with the overhaul of all gauges and controls.
 A 2024 article by Railfan & Railroad announced the restoration to be in the "home-stretch" with a few key items such as a hydrostatic test and the installation of positive train control as some of the final restoration goals.
 The Engine 557 Restoration Company acquired the locomotive in August, 2012 from the Alaska Railroad Corporation for "One Dollar ($1.00) and other good and valuable considerations."
 The restoration company is responsible for the overhaul and will be in charge of operating and maintaining the locomotive, once it returns to service.

-On November 8, 2025, No. 557 was fired up for the first time since 1960, successfully passing its steam test.
-Although work is still ongoing through the decade-long restoration, work is still being done on the locomotive.
+On November 8, 2025, No. 557 was fired up for the first time in 50 years, successfully passing a "burner test" in which the boiler was brought to operational pressure, burner and fuel systems were tested, safety valves were set, and air pump, turbo-generator, and whistle were all successfully functional checked.
+Final remaining assembly work of the locomotive is now underway.